danieltlee18/fitcheck/docs/data-model.md

 | email           | string  | yes    | no       |
 | hashed_password | string  | no     | no       |

-The `account` entity contains the data about a specific users' account
+The `account` entity contains the data about a specific user's account

 ## Outfits microservice